 Huntsman, the lead plaintiff in the class action against Southwest, served for 12 years on active duty in the Air Force.
 He joined the Air Force Reserves in 2012 and began flying for Southwest Airlines the same year.
 On dozens of occasions, he took military leave from Southwest to serve in the Air Force Reserves.
 The Complaint alleges that Southwest did not give Huntsman and other Southwest pilots retirement benefits or sick leave benefits for periods of short term military leave that he alleges are required under USERRA.

-On September 13, 2018, Plaintiff filed for preliminary approval of a settlement worth approximately $19 million, including $5.8 million for retirement benefits and $13 million worth of restored sick leave.
+On December 5, 2018, the Court granted preliminary approval of a settlement worth approximately $19 million, including $5.8 million for retirement benefits and $13 million worth of restored sick leave.
 Notice is scheduled to be disseminated to the class by mail and e-mail on January 4, 2019.
 More information about the claims process is available at www.southwestpilotsuserrasettlement.com.
 A final approval hearing is currently scheduled for June 20, 2019.